 });

 In this example, we create an MQTT client that connects to the local server on port 1883.
-Then, we publish random temperature messages on the temperature
+Then, it publishes random temperature messages to the temperature

 topic every 5 seconds.